What is Theta Fuel? What is the Theta testnet channel? Initial FAQs

 What is the Theta testnet channel?

 The testnet channel is the first example of the Theta blockchain and streaming protocol being integrated with a video platform, SLIVER.tv.
-Users can share bandwidth with other peers, earning (test) Gamma.
-This channel allows the Theta team to gather data on how the blockchain and streaming protocol are performing, so we can optimize and scale the protocol ahead of our mainnet launch in Q4.
+Users can share bandwidth with other peers, earning (test) Theta Fuel.
+This channel allows the Theta team to gather data on how the blockchain and streaming protocol are performing, so we can optimize and scale the protocol ahead of our mainnet launch on March 15th.

 What browsers and operating systems are supported for the testnet?